 Legacy and Lessons Learned

-In the aftermath of World War II, Berlin, the capital of Germany, found itself split into four sectors, each controlled by a different Allied power: the United States, the Soviet Union, Great Britain, and France.
-These sectors were meant to be temporary, but as the Cold War escalated between the United States and the Soviet Union, tensions between the powers grew.
+In the aftermath of World War II, Berlin, the capital of Germany, found itself split into four sectors, each controlled by a different Allied power: the United States of America, Soviets Union, Great Britain and France.
+These sectors were supposed to be short-lived, however, with the toughening of Cold War between America and USSR, rivalry increased.

-East Germany, under Soviet influence, experienced a large number of citizens fleeing to democratic West Berlin, seeking freedom and economic opportunities.
-This brain drain was a significant blow to the communist government and undermined its legitimacy.
-As a response, the government in East Germany sought to regain control over its population.
+East Germany which was under the soviet’s influence saw a lot of its population immigrate to Democratic West Berlin for freedom and better economic future.
+This really offended the communism in the country and was a real loss to the government; its authority was challenged.
+As a response, the government in East Germany tried to regain the control over the population.

 The Decision to Build